-Nowhere is feeling the economic and social impact of Covid-19 more than UK’s cities and largest towns.
+Nowhere has felt the economic and social impact of Covid-19 more than the UK’s cities and largest towns.
 They account for around 60% of the country’s economic output and more than half of the population.
 Now that the immediate health crisis is over, restrictions have lifted and the economy has reopened, the Government must implement policies to help the towns and cities hit hardest by Coronavirus to recover and rebuild.

 Subscribe to our NewsletterSign up

 This report investigates the development of the Fast Growth Cities, shining a light on the additional challenges this group has faced due to the pandemic and exploring how best to unlock their further growth and future success.

 This briefing examines the economic impact of Covid-19 from the first national lockdown to understand how the 11 Core Cities are likely to be affected by continuing restrictions and what the shape of their recovery might look like.

 Our latest briefing shows that the Core Cities' city centres have been particularly affected by Covid-19.
 Policies aimed to kickstart an economic recovery should focus on getting centres working again, in terms of public transport and air quality, commercial property, and investment in skills.

 Short-term support to help businesses bounce back from Covid-19 should be combined with the delivery of new housing and transport improvements.